Ashutosh-7Singh/devTinder/devTinder_Backend/homework.md

 * Set the expiry of JWT token and cookies to 7 days
 * Create userSchema method to getJWT()
 * Create userSchma method to comparePassword(passwordInputUser)
+* Explore tinder API's
+* Creata a list of all API's you have think to build devtinder
+* Group the all API's under respective routerName